ABOUT US

 Vice-President

-President of Jesuit Refugee Service USA, Kelly is an experienced diplomat, lawyer and policy-maker, with 30 years’ experience in refugee and asylum law, migration management, and human rights law and policy.
-She served as the inaugural Chair of the White House Interagency Naturalization Working Group, and a Senior Advisor in the USCIS Director’s Office from February 2020 to October 2021.
-She returned to USCIS having concluded a 6-year international organization secondment as Coordinator of the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC) in Geneva, Switzerland from 2013-2019.
-Prior to the IGC, she served as Acting Deputy Assistant Secretary for Immigration in the DHS Office of Policy from 2010-2013 From 2002-2009, she was appointed by President Bush to serve as Deputy Assistant Secretary of State in the Bureau of Population, Refugees, and Migration and developed U.S. government policies on refugee assistance, admissions, migration, and population issues.
-She is a member of the advisory board of THE CATHOLIC UNIVERSITY OF AMERICA.
-Ms. Ryan received a B.A. in History and English cum laude from Tulane University, a J.D. from Georgetown University and an LL.M with Honours from Cambridge University.
+President of Jesuit Refugee Service USA, Kelly Ryan is a seasoned diplomat, lawyer, and policy-maker with over 30 years of experience in refugee and asylum law, migration management, and human rights law and policy.
+She served as the inaugural Chair of the White House Interagency Naturalization Working Group and as Senior Advisor in the Office of the Director of U.S. Citizenship and Immigration Services (USCIS) from February 2020 to October 2021.
+Prior to that, she completed a six-year secondment (2013–2019) to an international organization in Geneva, Switzerland, where she served as Coordinator of the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC).
+From 2010 to 2013, Ms. Ryan was Acting Deputy Assistant Secretary for Immigration in the U.S. Department of Homeland Security's Office of Policy.
+Earlier in her career, from 2002 to 2009, she was appointed by President George W. Bush as Deputy Assistant Secretary of State in the Bureau of Population, Refugees, and Migration, where she helped shape U.S. policy on refugee assistance, admissions, migration, and population issues.
+Ms. Ryan serves on the advisory board of The Catholic University of America.
+She holds a B.A. in History and English, cum laude, from Tulane University, a J.D. from Georgetown University, and an LL.M. with Honours from the University of Cambridge.

 Oreste Foppiani